 5) You (mis-)use too many big words

-When the IELTS marking guidelines refer to “less-common” vocabulary, they mean high-content, topic-specific words such as carbon-neutral emissions in an essay about the environment, or balcony, usher, and box officein a letter about going to a concert.
+When the IELTS marking guidelines refer to “less-common” vocabulary, they mean high-content, topic-specific words such as carbon-neutral emissions in an essay about the environment, or short-term rentals and housing bubble in an essay about housing in cities.

-They do not mean that you should write things like in a highly expeditious manner (or worse, in highly expeditious manner) instead of rapidly.
+The guidelines do NOT mean that you should write things like in a highly expeditious manner (or worse, in highly expeditious manner) instead of rapidly.
 You don’t get extra points for using fancy words where common, to-the-point ones are more appropriate.
-The point of the IELTS Writing Test is to show that you can use English as a vehicle to convey in a clear and coherent manner, not to demonstrate that you’ve memorized a thesaurus.
+The point of the IELTS Writing Test is to show that you can use English as a vehicle to convey your ideas in a clear and coherent manner, not to demonstrate that you’ve memorized a dictionary.

 6) You have trouble with articles

-When a person’s native language does not use definite articles (a/an) and a definite article (the), they may underestimate the importance of these words in English, and their outsized potential to affect an IEltS Writing score.
+If your native language does not use definite articles (a/an) and/or a definite article (the), you may be underestimating the importance of these words in English and their outsized potential to affect your IELTS Writing score.